Understanding / Overcoming Fears, Phobias and Anxiety

 Otherwise, here are some additional things that can be of help:

-b) go to a safe ‘inner cave’ in your mind - imagine it with a warm crackling fire, lying down on a soft bed, and imagine you are talking to a wise soul who is calming you with their sage advice (eg. Yoda etc).
+b) Inner Cave - imagine taking yourself to a protective inner cave, with a warm crackling fire, lying down on a soft bed, and imagine you are talking to a wise soul who is calming you with their sage advice (eg. Yoda etc).

-c) focus on your breath, and count each outbreath - 1..2..3..4..and then go back to 1 and start again - and keep going until you feel relaxed and in control.
+- focus your attention upon your breath, and then count each outbreath - 1..2..3..4..and then go back to 1 and start again - and keep going until you feel relaxed and in control.

-4. Sensory Deprivation - in some cases, some sensory deprivation can calm yourself down further, while using any of these techniques eg. on a plane - using eye mask and ear plugs.
+- in some cases, some sensory deprivation can calm yourself down further, while using any of these techniques. eg. on a plane - using eye mask and ear plugs.

-While these can help ease anxiety symptoms, hypnosis helps address the fears deep at the core subconscious level, and allows you to change and improve automatic responses, and often remove the fear altogether.
+While mantras, relaxation and distraction can help ease anxiety symptoms, hypnosis helps address the fears deep at the core subconscious level, and allows you to change and improve automatic responses, and often remove the fear altogether.

 This was my own experience, as before I became a hypnotherapist, I had first-hand experience of fear of flying, which I experienced during taking off, and landing, of flights.
-However once I addressed the fear with hypnotherapy, it never returned.
+However once I addressed the fear with hypnotherapy (using the reinforcement of my own customized hypnosis recordings), the issue never returned.

 While nothing can be regarded as a sure thing when it comes to addressing fears, the most reliable means has always been to tackle the issue at the very source.